glycerine/phusion-passenger/README.md

+#

+# from github.com/rwky/phusion-passenger:
 #A modified version of phusion/passenger-customizable

 This is a modified version of https://github.com/phusion/passenger-docker